morpho-org/pre-liquidation/certora/README.md

 - [`Immutability.spec`](specs/Immutability.spec) checks that
   PreLiquidation contract is immutable because it doesn't perform any delegate call.

+- [`Reverts.spec`](specs/Reverts.spec) checks the conditions for
+  reverts and that inputs are correctly validated.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.